 - Instruction book for the rhinestone tool

 The instructions will refer to different parts of the machine.
-Here is a description so you know what it is being talked about.
+Here is a description so you know what is being talked about.

-The Basic Parts to the Machine:
+The Basic Parts of the Machine:

 - Hinge (lifts it up and down like a stapler)